MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 **Quick** mode is useful when you know the workpiece is square and properly aligned with the axes of the machine.
 The corner location is identified by the X coordinate when probing on the X surface, and the Y coordinate when probing on the Y surface.

 **Full** mode is useful when you are unsure that the workpiece is square or properly aligned with the axes of the machine.
 The corner location is identified by taking 2 measurements along each surface, drawing a line through the points on each axis, and then calculating where those lines cross.
 This allows us to calculate the angle of the corner, and if it is square we can also calculate the rotation of the workpiece about the machine axes.

-!!! tip
-    Calculating the rotation of the workpiece gives us the information required to compensate for this rotation using RRF's `G68` code.
-This is not currently implemented but is planned for a later release of MillenniumOS.

-    The rotation value will be printed to the console after running this probe cycle and can be viewed using the `M7601` command.

 For **Full** mode, you will be asked to enter the following information: